 • data analysis/modelling tools, including approaches such as machine learning or other intelligent agents, possibly providing predictive capability from large data sets gathered from social, environmental or medical studies.
 It is anticipated that these tools could provide predictive models of relevance to human health, or alternatively provide models for fate and transport.

-Social, economic and behavioural factors in the genesis and health impact of environmental hazards
+- Social, economic and behavioural factors in the genesis and health impact of environmental

 • what are the macro-social factors and processes for example, business organisation, trade, urbanisation and population change, influencing the exposure of people to environmental risks and hazards (pathogens and pollutants)?

 • what is the role of factors such as socio-economic status, age, gender, and culture in shaping behaviours relevant to environmental health risks?

 • how does a stressful social or physical environment impact on biological processes linking the environment and disease?

 • what is the importance of age, culture, social position, disability, and illness for resilience and adaptive capacity in the face of environmental health hazards?

 • what is the impact of differing perceptions of risk and attitudes in enhancing public engagement and dialogue about environment and health issues?

 • how are political, economic, cultural and social forces shaping the emergence of new environmental health risks and benefits and how may these be managed?

 • can we quantify the benefits to human health of changes in the environment such as the spatial distribution of and access to green space?